Facts & figures on every Allegheny River HR

 And only one visiting player has homered into the river twice?
 Yes, only one person has hit more than one homer into the Allegheny River as a visiting player at PNC Park: the Reds’ Dietrich, who bounced a pair of balls into the river in one game on April 7, 2019.

 Who has reached the river the most overall?
-There’s a three-way tie entering 2021 as Jones, Álvarez and Bell each own four river blasts.
+Currently a three-way tie, as Jones, Álvarez and Bell each own four river blasts.

 Who was the first player to homer into the river?
 Berkman, who hit a 428-foot homer that bounced off the slope leading down to the river for the Astros on April 18, 2001.
 It was just the fifth game played at PNC Park.